How To Get Your Child To Write

 Six reasons why you should use this e-book

-1. I’m a literacy specialist and I know how to get your child improving quickly, no matter how much he or she currently ‘hates’ writing.
-I have spent many years working successfully with disengaged writers from Years 1-10, and I show you my exact methods.
+1. Ali is literacy specialist who knows how to get children improving quickly, no matter how much they currently ‘hate’ writing.
+She has spent many years working successfully with disengaged writers from Years 1-9, and she show you her exact methods.

 |I now know how to recognise, acknowledge and give positive feedback with positive results|

-2. I show you how to assess your child’s writing, no matter how little of it there is at the moment, and how to use this information to get started at the level your child really needs.
+2. She will show you how to assess your child’s writing, no matter how little of it there is at the moment, and how to use this information to get started at the level your child really needs.

 |This makes total sense!|

-3. I show you how to teach your child to set goals that are appropriate and easily achievable within a few days.
+3. She will show you how to teach your child to set goals that are appropriate and easily achievable within a few days.

 |My son is so excited when he reaches his goal|